 But exactly why eating fiber keeps you thin has been a bit of a mystery.
-Until now.

 And guess what?

 Like so many other health issues, it all comes back to your gut.

 The health of your gut affects everything from your immune system to your moods.